Debates of the Senate (Hansard)

 Expression of Thanks

 Hon.
-Claudette Tardif: Mr. Speaker and dear colleagues, I was very moved by your heartfelt tributes and it is with great emotion that I speak to you before I leave the Senate.
+Claudette Tardif: Your Honour and dear colleagues, I was very moved by your heartfelt tributes and it is with great emotion that I speak to you before I leave the Senate.

 I will never forget the time I was privileged to spend in this noble institution.
 I would like to express my heartfelt gratitude to each one of you for your dedication and genuine commitment to the well-being of Canadians.